-During the 2017 program year, staff found that the housing stock within Sanford is significantly aged requiring more extensive repairs than can be achieved through the Immediate Needs programs.
+City of Sanford significantly aged housing stock require more extensive repairs.
+Some minor repairs can be achieved through the Minor Home Repair programs.
 The substantial housing repair and reconstruction projects are more costly and will result in a reduction in the total number of houses completed.
 The City approved shifting the emphasis of its housing repair program to substantial housing rehabilitation and reconstruction.
 The outcomes realized for the affordable housing programs in the City of Sanford is expected to result in fewer houses receiving assistance in future action plans because housing rehabilitations can range in cost from \$50,000 to \$150,0000.
-However, the substantial rehabilitation or reconstruction could provide more of a visual impact to the target areas.
+Substantial rehabilitation or reconstruction could provide more of a visual impact to the target areas.